Home » Health & Fitness » Journaling Prompts for Anxiety

 Open journal with positive affirmations and motivational quotes

-Positive Affirmations Journaling Prompts for Anxiety
+Positive Affirmations Journaling Prompts

 1. Write down three affirmations that make me feel stronger.